Justin Lester (politician)

 Justin Mark Lester (born 23 December 1978) is a New Zealand businessman and politician.
 He was Mayor of Wellington between 2016 and 2019, following six years on the Wellington City Council.

 Early life and career

 Lester was born in Blenheim, but raised in South Invercargill from 1980 mainly with his mother and his older & younger siblings in a state house.
 His parents were separated and when he was 11 years old his father committed suicide.
 His family were on welfare and had to apply to get the money to travel to Nelson to attend the funeral.
 When he was 19 he won a scholarship to live in Germany as part of a high school exchange programme.
-Lester has an LLB and BA (German) from the University of Otago and a Masters of Laws (LLM) from the University of Heidelberg in Germany.
+Lester has an LLB and BA (German) from the University of Otago and a Master of Laws (LLM) from the University of Heidelberg in Germany.

 Before entering local politics, Lester worked in property and asset management, and in commercial real estate.
 He co-founded the salad bar chain Kapai in 2005.